turingschool/lesson_plans/ruby_02-web_applications_with_ruby/advanced_associations.markdown

 ## Advanced Associations

 ### Warm Up
 We've already seen one-to-many, one-to-one, and many-to-many relationships.
-Create a real world example of each of this (with the database schema and all!).
+Create a real world example of each of these (with the database schema and all!).

 ### Overview
 * Using associations (creating new objects)